RuiSMagalhaes/rails-Caretaker/README.md

 rails db: migrate
 rails db:seed
 ```
-1.2 On your .env file put your claudinary key, your email adress, your email app password and your host website)
+- **On your .env file put your claudinary key, your email adress, your email app password and your host website)**
 ```
 #.ENV file
 CLOUDINARY_URL= ************************************